 Below you can see that the skills measuerd statement explains that we need to know who to manage Yammer integration;

-Before we look at how to configure Yammer for use with Dynamics 365, an overview might be appropriate.
-Yammer is an enterprise social networking tool that revolving around the concepts of making posts, receiving messages etc.
+Before we look at how to configure Yammer for use with Dynamics 365, an overview of Yammer might be appropriate.
+Yammer is an enterprise social networking tool that revolves around the concepts of making posts, receiving messages etc.

 Posts can “simply” be made public to the entire company or groups can be made aware of a particular post.
 Also you can attach documents to posts.

 Posts can be companywide or groups can be used to create topic areas that interested people might join.
 For example: You might create a “CRM Users” group in Yammer.

 Yammer can also be used for polls, praise individuals and make company announcements.

 Users also have the ability to like posts, follow threads, be notified of updates etc.